Farfield Mill

 The Tea Room at Farfield

 Our Tea Room is next to the river with outdoor seating area with shelter if the weather is not fair.
-We served delicious homemade light lunches and fabulous cakes.
+Visit the Tearoom at Farfield Mill for homemade cakes, light lunches, and good coffee.

 Craft Galley and Mill Shop